facebook/rocksdb/docs/_posts/2017-12-19-write-prepared-txn.markdown

 RocksDB supports both optimistic and pessimistic concurrency controls.
 The pessimistic transactions make use of locks to provide isolation between the transactions.
 The default write policy in pessimistic transactions is _WriteCommitted_, which means that the data is written to the DB, i.e., the memtable, only after the transaction is committed.
 This policy simplified the implementation but came with some limitations in throughput, transaction size, and variety in supported isolation levels.
 In the below, we explain these in detail and present the other write policies, _WritePrepared_ and _WriteUnprepared_.
 We then dive into the design of _WritePrepared_ transactions.

-> _WritePrepared_ are to be announced as production-ready soon.

 ### WriteCommitted, Pros and Cons

 With _WriteCommitted_ write policy, the data is written to the memtable only after the transaction commits.
 This greatly simplifies the read path as any data that is read by other transactions can be assumed to be committed.
 This write policy, however, implies that the writes are buffered in memory in the meanwhile.
 This makes memory a bottleneck for large transactions.
 The delay of the commit phase in 2PC (two-phase commit) also becomes noticeable since most of the work, i.e., writing to memtable, is done at the commit phase.
 When the commit of multiple transactions are done in a serial fashion, such as in 2PC implementation of MySQL, the lengthy commit latency becomes a major contributor to lower throughput.
 Moreover this write policy cannot provide weaker isolation levels, such as READ UNCOMMITTED, that could potentially provide higher throughput for some applications.